DimaCrafter/dimacrafter.github.io/dc-api-core-src/en/api/database-driver.md

 **Arguments:**

-* `error: Error` - optional error object, catched during connection to DB
+* `error: Error` - optional error object, caught during connection to DB

 **Usage:**

-This event must be emitted  without arguments right after successfull connection to database, or when error occurs during connection with passing an Error object.
+This event must be emitted without arguments right after a successful connection to the database, or with an Error argument object when an error occurs during a connection.

 ### `no-model`